gridap/GridapWorkshop2023Material/README.md

 ## Setting up the environment on Gadi

 First, we will need to log into Gadi.
-You will have received an email with your username and password (which you should change).
+You will receive an email at some point with an invitation to create an account.
+At the end of the process, you will get a username and password (which you should change).
 If your username is `aaa777`, you can connect to Gadi by typing

 ```bash
 ssh aaa777@gadi.nci.org.au